yandex-qatools/postgresql-embedded/README.md

 Embedded PostgreSQL server provides a platform neutral way for running postgres binaries in unittests.
 This library is based on [Flapdoodle OSS's embed process](https://github.com/flapdoodle-oss/de.flapdoodle.embed.process).

+## Note: this project is not being actively maintained anymore
+Sorry for any inconvinience, but this project needs active maintainers.
+If anyone is interested in becoming the maintainer - please let me ([@smecsia](https://github.com/smecsia)) know.

+## Officially recommended alternative
+Please be adviced that the main maintainer of this project has successfuly migrated to the use of [Test Containers project](https://www.testcontainers.org/modules/databases/postgres/).
+This is the best possible alternative nowadays.

 ## Motivation

 * It's much easier than installing specific version manually